SCIENCE WITH THE AMOEBA SISTERS

 May I use something you created in my presentation, course, project, social media, etc?

 Please see our terms of use which explains how our different creations (videos, handouts, GIFs, comics, etc) may be used.
-If you still have a question, there is an email link at the bottom of that page!
+If you still have a question, there is an email link in the last question box of this Q&A!
 At the bottom of our terms of use page, we also mention the most common "terms of use" issues we deal with regarding our work.
 Please help us avoid "terms of use" issues as this takes away precious time from creating.

 I found you on YouTube, but I noticed you create more than just videos.
 Can you tell me all the the things that you make?